Joseph Smith Quotes on Book of Mormon Geography

 Conflicting stories of Huntsville, Missouri, being the either the site where a modern city of Manti was to be built or a few said Joseph named it as the site of the ancient city of Manti.

-Here I include the few quotes relating to the early Mormon cities of Zarahemla and Manti.
-(I believe that Joseph was following the ancient Toltec custom of naming cities in the Midwest of North America after the homelands in Mexico where Nephites travelled from before the final battle.
-Manti being a major migration site of Mixtec natives.
-Tollancinco in Mesoamerican Aztec legends was literally “little or new Tollan” which I believe essentially equates to “new Zarahemla” or “new Jerusalem”.
-Evidence of this ancient northern renaming of Mesoamerican Tollan is explained in DeSoto’s exploration party writings and existed somewhere in the area of Oklahoma or Arkansas, and although dismissed by many modern archaeologists is substantiated by DeSoto’s account AND linguistic matching of Uto-Azteca language groups among the Comanche and plains natives.)
+Here I include the few quotes relating to the early Mormon Midwest pioneer cities of Zarahemla and Manti.
+I believe that Joseph was following the ancient Toltec custom of re-naming cities in the Midwest of North America after the homelands in Mexico where Nephites travelled from before the final battle.
+New Manti or Aztlán or Acatlán being a major migration site of Mixtec natives of the original Manti in Mexico.
+And New Zarahemla or Tollancinco in Mesoamerican Aztec legends which was literally “little or new Tollan/new Tula”.
+Evidence of this ancient northern renaming of Mesoamerican Tollan is explained in DeSoto’s exploration party writings and existed somewhere in the area of Oklahoma or Arkansas, and although dismissed by many modern archaeologists is substantiated by DeSoto’s account AND linguistic matching of Uto-Azteca language groups among the Comanche and plains natives.

 A mile and a half west of Huntsville we crossed the east branch of Chariton, and one and a half miles west of the river we found Ira Ames and some other brethren near the place where the city of Manti is to be built, and encamped for the night on Dark creek, six miles from Huntsville.
 Traveled this day seventeen miles.
 Distance from Kirtland, seven hundred and fifty-five miles.”
 (History of the Church, Volume 3, pg.
 144)